 Solid tinted sunglasses

-Perhaps the lens that generally springs to mind when we think of sunglasses, a solid tinted lens, is just that – one uniform shade across the whole lens.
+Perhaps the lens that generally springs to mind when we think of sunglasses, are solid tinted lenses – one uniform shade across the whole lens.
 It gives excellent coverage and protection from UVA and UVB damage, and a dark overall lens always looks the part.
 But while you can do most activities with a standard solid lens without too much bother, there are significant advantages to investing in more bespoke lenses to suit your lifestyle best.

 If you regularly move from inside to outside or need sunglasses to drive, a gradient option is ideal.
 A gradient lens tint moves from a dark to a light shade and is available in various colours.
 You can, of course, drive in solid lenses, but colours and the restrictions the darker lens can impose on the readability of signage and your dash can cause an issue.
 Gradient lenses can offer the best of both worlds; with an additional UV treatment, they significantly reduce harmful UV rays while allowing enough light in to read your dashboard display and find your way reading road signs.